 After the race, we got a ride with a pedi-cab who took us over to Stand E. I tipped him $20.
 We traversed a lot of ground today with minimal walking.

 With the new Levy Restaurant management of the food vendors, the food has changed as well as the prices.
 I could no longer buy a good ol' Indy Dog.
 A Michigan vendor though was selling a Chicago Dog.
 I bought it for $7.
 It had a lot of toppings such as peppers.

 We sat in Stand E around box 5 and watched the IndyCar Qualifying.

 All the big monitors in the place have been replaced by bigger and brighter Panasonic TVs.
 They are great.

 Will Power won the pole position for tomorrow's race.

 We stayed and watched an Indy Lights race.
+It was 30 laps.

 Start of the Indy Lights race.